NeTEx

 Functional Description

-The Network Timetable Exchange (NeTEx) creates a unified platform for exchanging traffic data to create timetables for trains, buses, cableways, boats and local providers of other forms of mobility, such as bicycles and e-scooters.
+Network Timetable Exchange (NeTEx) creates a standardised platform for the exchange of traffic data for scheduling of trains, buses, cableways, boats and local providers of other forms of mobility – such as bicycles and e-scooters.

-For Switzerland, the NeTEx data standard is of great importance to enable the efficient exchange of timetable data between international transport companies.
-This enables end customers to be offered a reliable and seamless timetable from point A to B: For example, if a person looks at the timetable for a train connection from Zurich to Lyon (F), all connections and changes in both countries are included.
+For Switzerland, the NeTEx data standard is of great importance for enabling the efficient exchange of timetable data between international transport companies.
+This allows end customers to be offered a reliable and seamless timetable from points A to B: For example, if a person looks at the timetable for a train connection from Zurich to Lyon (F), all connections and changes in both countries are included.

 In addition to NeTEx, there are also other formats for timetable data, such as HRDF or GTFS.